FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ### Compensation

 Compensation for qualified contributions, cf. standard process for community contributions, will be based on case-by-case evaluation conducted by the Ontology technical committee and approved by the Ontology council.
-Compensation is distributed upon project completing.
+Compensation is distributed upon project completion and evaluation.

 ##### How we measure the rewards

-Our first approach will be based on case-by-case evaluation, hence as the community grow we will gain experience and receive feedback, and be able to build a comprehensive framework.
-In general, when assessing the rewards we will look at three factors:
+Our first approach will be based on case-by-case evaluation, hence as the community grow we will gain experience and be able to build a comprehensive framework.
+In general, when assessing the compensation we will look at three factors:

 - Effort
   - Amount of people/teams involved and their technical expertise